uhub/awesome-swift/README.md

 * [Brick](https://github.com/hyperoslo/Brick) - A generic view model for both basic and complex scenarios.
 * [Katana](https://github.com/BendingSpoons/katana-swift) - Swift apps a la React and Redux.
 * [Spots](https://github.com/hyperoslo/Spots) - Spots is a cross-platform view controller framework for building component-based UIs.
+* [Localide](https://github.com/NSDavidObject/Localide) - A helper framework which offers users a personalized experience, using their favorite navigation apps for directions to an address.